syscoin/python-safet/README.rst

   sudo -H pip3 install -r requirements.txt

-Commandline client (trezorctl)
+Commandline client (safetctl)
 ---------------------------

-The included ``trezorctl`` python script can perform various tasks such as changing setting in the device, signing transactions, retrieving account info and addresses.
+The included ``safetctl`` python script can perform various tasks such as changing setting in the device, signing transactions, retrieving account info and addresses.
 See the `docs/ <docs/>`_ sub folder for detailed examples and options.

 Python Library